titooo7/gfn-installer-linux-amd/README.md

 ## Why Should I Use This Installer? 🤔

-  * **Unofficial but it works:**
-As of August 2025, NVIDIA officially supports GeForce NOW on Linux **only for the Steam Deck**.
-This custom script allows you to installs the official GeForce NOW application via Flatpak, and then creates a special launch script with the necessary tweaks to overcome the standard installation restrictions on other devices running Linux.
+* **Run GeForce NOW on Unsupported Systems:** As of August 2025, NVIDIA officially supports GeForce NOW on Linux **only for the Steam Deck**.
+This script installs the official application and creates a custom launcher with the necessary tweaks to overcome the standard restrictions on other Linux devices.

-  * **Upto 4k 60FPS:** If you have GeForce NOW Ultimate subscription and you want to play upto 4K 60FPS on your AMD Linux computer (depending on your hardware you might not be able to do more than 1440p or 1080p)
+* **Unlock Higher Resolutions:** This script enables resolutions up to **4K 60FPS** for GeForce NOW Ultimate subscribers, allowing you to get the most out of your high-end AMD hardware.
+(Actual performance will depend on your specific PC.)

-  * **It's safe:** We aren't installing anything that the official application wouldn't install.
-The only addition is this lightweight launcher script that makes it all work seamlessly on your system.
+* **Safe and Minimal:** We aren't installing anything that the official application wouldn't.
+The only addition is a lightweight launcher script that makes it all work seamlessly.
 -----

 ## Features ✨